 If you have a degree in a specific subject, it can help you land high-paying translation jobs.

 For example, if you’ve studied law or business, you can translate legal or organizational documents for multinational companies.

 Along with paying you more, they also hire you on a long-term basis.
-Thus, you have job security even as a freelancer.
+Thus, you have job security as a freelancer, even to people who want to know how to be a freelance illustrator.
 If you’d rather do gig-based work, find translating jobs on freelance sites like WriterAcess or Guru.

 If you love shopping or have a knack for finding quality pieces at nominal prices, this is the best freelance job for you.
 Admittedly, it’s not exactly online since you’ll have to visit stores, but all your business operations will be on a website or social media page.

 Since the clothes and accessories will be your finds, you can price them however you want.